-procedures outlined within this Policy, which resulted in significant prejudice such that it impacted the outcome.
-Minor deviations from designated procedures will not be the basis for sustaining an appeal unless significant prejudice results which affected the outcome.
+ot procedures outlined within this Policy,

+which resulted in significant prejudice

+such that it impacted the outcome.
+Minor

+deviations from designated procedures

+will not be the basis for sustaining an

+appeal unless significant prejudice results

+е which affected the outcome.

+ey 2.
+New information that was not known to

-- the parties at the time of the investigation. - 3.
-The Title IX coordinator, Investigator, Hearing Officer, or decision-maker has a bias or conflict of interest.
+t, the parties at the time of the

+ol investigation.

+3. The Title IX coordinator, Investigator,

+, Hearing Officer, or decision-maker has a

+bias or conflict of interest.

-Appellate decisions are final.
+Ар pellate decisions are final.

+1 4